UD-Math-Data-Science-1/notes/network/degree.md

 We already know that ER fails to replicate the clustering of the Twitch network.
 The dramatic difference in degree distributions confirms its unsuitability as a model.

-A WS graph likewise lacks the proper long tail in the Twitch degree distribution:
+A WS graph likewise lacks the proper heavy tail in the Twitch degree distribution:

 ```{code-cell} ipython3
 k,q = 10,0.4